Step 1: The Learning Framework

 Portfolio-based coursework

-This ensures consistency and quality across all learning hubs, regardless of location.
+This ensures consistent quality across all learning hubs.

 Step 2: Learning Hubs

-There is no rigid classroom setup and no teacher-led lectures.
+There are no rigid classrooms or teacher-led lectures.

 Learning happens through participation, guided practice, and real communication.